omnitrogen/cube/README.md

 Steps:

-* detect colors on each face of the cube (with a lib like OpenCV)
+* take a pic and detect colors on each face of the cube (with a lib like OpenCV)

+	* _the Raspberry Pi is connected to the GoPro over wifi_

+	* _the GoPro take a pic and save it_

-    * _the program take a pic as an input:_
+    * _the ColorFinder class take a pic as an input:_

     ![alt tag](https://github.com/omnitrogen/cube/blob/opencv-color-detection/cube4.png)